-- Underage sexual activity. - Inappropriate sexual or sexualised behavior. - Sexually risky behaviour, 'swapping' sex. - Repeat sexually transmitted infections. - In girls, repeat pregnancy, abortions, miscarriage. - Receiving unexplained gifts, or gifts from unknown sources. - Having multiple mobile phones and worrying about losing contact via mobile. - Having unaffordable new things (clothes, mobile) or expensive habits (alcohol, drugs). - Changes in the way they dress. - Going to hotels or other unusual locations to meet friends. - Seen at known places of concern. - Moving around the country, appearing in new towns or cities, not knowing where they are. - Getting in/out of different cars driven by unknown adults. - Unknown adults collecting the children from school. - Having older boyfriends or girlfriends. - Involved in abusive relationships, intimidated and fearful of certain people or situations. - Hanging out with groups of older people, or anti-social groups, or with other vulnerable peers. - Associating with other young people involved in sexual exploitation. - Recruiting other young people to exploitative situations. - Truancy, exclusion, disengagement with school, opting out of education altogether. - Repeat absences / truancy from school (e.g., same time of day, same day each week, etc). - Unexplained changes in behaviour or personality (chaotic, aggressive, sexual). - Mood swings, volatile behaviour, emotional distress. - Self-harming, suicidal thoughts, suicide attempts, overdosing, eating disorders. - Drug or alcohol misuse. - Frequent missing from home episodes - Getting involved in crime, police involvement, police records.
+- Underage sexual activity. - Inappropriate sexual or sexualised behavior. - Sexually risky behaviour, 'swapping' sex. - Repeat sexually transmitted infections. - In girls, repeat pregnancy, abortions, miscarriage. - Receiving unexplained gifts, or gifts from unknown sources. - Having multiple mobile phones and worrying about losing contact via mobile. - Having unaffordable new things (clothes, mobile) or expensive habits (alcohol, drugs). - Changes in the way they dress. - Going to hotels or other unusual locations to meet friends. - Seen at known places of concern. - Moving around the country, appearing in new towns or cities, not knowing where they are. - Getting in/out of different cars driven by unknown adults. - Unknown adults collecting the children from school. - Having older boyfriends or girlfriends. - Involved in abusive relationships, intimidated and fearful of certain people or situations. - Hanging out with groups of older people, or anti-social groups, or with other vulnerable peers. - Associating with other young people involved in sexual exploitation. - Recruiting other young people to exploitative situations. - Truancy, exclusion, disengagement with school, opting out of education altogether. - Repeat absences / truancy from school (e.g., same time of day, same day each week, etc.). - Unexplained changes in behaviour or personality (chaotic, aggressive, sexual). - Mood swings, volatile behaviour, emotional distress. - Self-harming, suicidal thoughts, suicide attempts, overdosing, eating disorders. - Drug or alcohol misuse. - Frequent missing from home episodes. - Getting involved in crime, police involvement, police records.

-- Involved in gangs, gang fights, gang membership. - Injuries from physical assault, physical restraint, sexual assault.
+- Involved in gangs, gang fights, gang membership. - Injuries from physical assault, physical restraint, sexual assaul.t

-Windmill Hill Primary School follows the HCYPSP's Sexual Exploitation guidance.
-Where there are concerns about possible CSE, Windmill Hill Primary School will complete the Criminal Exploitation Screening Tool and submit the completed tool to Halton iCART.
+Windmill Hill Primary follows the Child Sexual Abuse - Halton Safeguarding Children Partnership Where there are concerns about possible CSE, Windmill Hill Primary will complete the Criminal Exploitation Screening Tool and submit the completed tool to Halton iCART.
 In addition, school will be vigilant to any concerns in relation to intelligence linked to CE such as, a 'person of interest' e.g., a potential exploitation perpetrator, a specific location where exploitation is thought to be occurring or a group be discussed (be that a physical or online location).
-We will follow HCYPSP's reporting procedure using the Contextual Safeguarding Operational Group Information Form.
+We will follow HSCP reporting procedure using the ERASE TOOL developed by St Helens Safeguarding Children Partnership Child Sexual Abuse - Halton Safeguarding Children Partnership.